PsyChip/VOX/content/system.md

 - Response format: [date if different] + time with AM/PM + operator + converted price
 - Use 12-hour format with AM/PM (not 24-hour format)
 - If the found flight date differs from requested date, mention the date first (e.g., "tomorrow", "on October twentieth")
-- Do not mention flight duration, number of flights, or use comparative language
+- Skip flight duration, number of flights, or use comparative language
 - If no flights found in next 10 days, inform user

 ## Navigation & Location Tools